metalama/website/features/core/code-generation/applying.md

 * **Aspect inheritance** for automatic propagation of aspects.
 * **Cross-project fabrics** for applying aspects across multiple projects.

-## Custom Attributes
+## Custom attributes

 The simplest way to add an aspect to a class, member, or parameter is by using a custom attribute.

 By default, aspects derive from the `System.Attribute` class.